 The Group’s strategy with regards to tax is:

-- to ensure the Group is fully compliant with its statutory and regulatory obligations - ensuring complete and accurate tax returns are filed and the correct amount of tax is paid on time;
+to ensure the Group is fully compliant with its statutory, regulatory and reporting obligations - ensuring complete and accurate tax returns are filed and the correct amount of tax is paid on time;

 The Group’s tax strategy is fully consistent with the CBI’s tax principles for UK business (attached).

 Where the application of tax law is unclear, the Group will obtain appropriate professional advice which will support the position taken in the relevant tax return.

 The Group will develop good working relationships and be fully open, honest and transparent in its dealings with HMRC in the UK and other tax authorities.
 The Group will aim to meet with HMRC on a formal basis at least annually to update them on business developments and significant ongoing / forthcoming projects.
 The Group will cooperate fully with enquiries raised by tax authorities and will respond in a timely manner to requests for information.